PrestaShop/prestashop.github.io/content/news/posts/2026/prestashop-developer-conference-2025-filmed-community-security.md

 tags: [psdevcon, news, event]
 ---

+The PrestaShop Developer Conference 2025 edition was another successful gathering!
+Over 140 people attended in person to connect, share experiences, and strengthen our community.
+For the first time, we offered a hybrid format, welcoming both onsite and online participants.
+Special thanks to **PayPal** for sponsoring the 2025 PrestaShop Developer Conference and presenting during the event.

-In November 2025 took place the third PrestaShop Developer Conference.
-Over the past month, we've been sharing highlights from the event through a dedicated blog series.
-We've explored topics such as developer enablement, growth, AI, productivity and modern development.
-Today, we're bringing this series to a close with our final focus: community and security.
+Since then, we've been sharing highlights from the conference through a dedicated blog series, exploring topics like developer enablement, growth, AI, productivity, and modern development.
+Today, we're concluding this series with our final focus, community and security.
+From Friends of Presta to cybersecurity, the sessions in this post cover the community’s strength as well as cyberthreats for small and medium-sized businesses.

 If you missed the event or want to revisit the key moments, we've made all sessions available on PrestaShop's [YouTube channel](https://www.youtube.com/watch?v=4vavpAx3MdY&list=PLyZYn1MMU7-zV2l3LNEQh78Fjp83ip_Da).

-From Friends of Presta to cybersecurity, the sessions in this post cover the community’s strength as well as cyberthreats for small and medium-sized businesses.

 ## Friends of Presta and the strength of the PrestaShop tech community